-Swedish Society for Aeronautics and Astronautics
+Swedish Society of Aeronautics and Astronautics

 Association and Professional SocietyMember since 1960